pradhyumnaag30/Wave-Energy-Farm/readme.md

 </table>
 </div>

+These models significantly outperform the baselines.
+CatBoost achieves the strongest raw predictive performance in most cases (lower RMSE/MAE and higher R²), but its training time scales poorly with both feature count and dataset size.
+LightGBM delivers very similar predictive quality while training much faster and using less memory, making it the most practical and well-balanced choice across all four datasets.

 ## **3. Physics-Informed Surrogate Models**

 The absorbed power in a WEC array depends mainly on **how devices are spaced, oriented, and arranged** relative to each other.